harshrahate09/dsa_practice_question/README.md

 35. sort character in the string
 36. replace substring with another substring
 37. find common character in the 2 strings

+Based on Array
+1.Find the maximum element in an array
+2. find the minimum element in an array
+3. count the even numbers in an array
+4. count the odd numbers in an array
+5. reverse array
+6. find the second largest element
+7. find the number of occurrences of a given number
+8. Search the position of an element
+9. search the second position of an element
+10. search the last position of an element
+11. find duplicate element in an array
+12. remove duplicate element in an array
+13. print unique number in an array
+14. sort first half in ascending order second-half in descending order
+15. sort array
+16. longest palindrome in an array
+17. count distinct element
+18. implement binary search
+19. selection sort
+20. bubble sort
+21. check array sorted or not
+22. find pair of elements whose sum equal to given number
+23. move all the zeros to the end move all negative numbers to the beginning
+24. find the longest subarray with given sum
+25. Find the minimum length sub array with the sum
+26. find common element in three sorted array
+27. find union of two arrays
+28. rotate array to the left by one position
+29. rotate array to the left pipe K position
+30. find the missing number from one to N
+31. find first repeating element
+32. find first non repeating element
+33. find minimum difference between any two elements in an array
+34. find maximum difference between any two element in an array count the positive number in an array
+35. count the negative number in an array

 38. check if string is valid email format or not
 39. check if string is valid url format or not
 40. check if character in the string can be arrange to form palindrome or not